sebastianff/FEND-Resume/README.md

 Author: Sebastian Farago</br>
 Link: http://sebastianff.github.io/FEND-Resume/</br>

-The portfolio was made by using javascript to add the content for the html</br>
+This was a bare site with the HTML scructure that was premade.</br>
+It pulls all of the info from javascript objects.</br>
+I have created the objects and the javascript functions that add the data to the page.</br>